The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 You shouldn’t buy the Surface Duo for photography.
 From the spec sheet alone, it has just one 11-megapixel adaptive camera that’s housed above the left screen.
 We like to believe it tries its best, and while it works for video calls, it is not a joy for photography and capturing video.

-We’ve encountered slow shutter speeds, as well as times it failed to take a photo or capture video.
+We’ve encountered slow shutter speeds and times it failed to take a photo or capture video.
 And when we get the Duo to take a photo, the results vary, which you can tell from the sample shots below.
 At the Central Park Zoo in New York City, it was difficult to get a clear shot that had detail and the correct lighting balances.
 Zooming resulted in some pretty blurry shots.

 You also won’t find many shooting modes, and honestly that’s all right, We just wish the camera performed better.
 For video calls it works just fine, and in those it can focus on your face and deliver the proper colors.
 Portrait Mode, when in selfie or outer mode, uses an aggressive blurring effect, but you get a clear look at the face or subject.

-Unfortunately though, even after two weeks, we still can’t quite call this a good camera.
+Unfortunately, though, even after two weeks, we still can’t quite call this a good camera.
 The Duo will sometimes take a good shot and other times have us scratching our heads.
 We will continue to put it through the test, but we’re not sure how much can be changed from software alone.

 Lastly, just echoing above, getting the camera to display on the correct screen when it’s folded can take some time and makes it difficult to quickly snap a photo.